Restaurants in Istanbul

 Dining options abound in Istanbul and if in doubt, head for the Sultanahmet area which has the most restaurants.
 Traditional Turkish fare such as turbot with saffron and raspberry, or cinnamon flavoured chicken kebabs, can be enjoyed at restaurants in the Edirnekapi and Ortaköy areas, while the best seafood is in Kanlýca.
 Istanbul restaurants serving a fusion of Turkish, Mediterranean and Asian cuisine are found in Beyoglu and Sisli, while Taksim and Ortaköy are home to some excellent cafés.

 With so many restaurants in and around the city, diners will find somewhere to eat any time of any day.
-Menu prices are generally quite fair and essentially you get what you pay for!
-A tip of at least 10% is customary.
+Menu prices are generally quite fair and essentially you get what you pay for.
+A tip of at least 10 percent is customary.
 At most Istanbul restaurants, reservations are either required or strongly recommended.

 An aptly named restaurant, 360 is situated on a rooftop terrace and has beautiful views and a sleek concrete and glass design.
 The menu offers fusion cuisine featuring Turkish, Mediterranean and Oriental ingredients.
 Signature dishes include the '360 Alternative pizza' and their 'Death by Chocolate' is phenomenal!
 Open for lunch and dinner Monday to Friday, and dinner only on weekends.
 Reservations required.